Chapter 9 Why Correlation Fails

 3. Covariance itself arises from directional co-partial moments.

-4. The covariance matrix equals the aggregation of directional partial-moment matrices.
+4. The covariance matrix equals a signed aggregation of directional partial-moment matrices.

-5. Correlation is the normalized version of this aggregate.
+6. Correlation is the normalized version of the covariance aggregate.

 Directional statistics therefore provides a richer representation of dependence structure.